Brother Kenneth Hagin, in talking about believers, once said:

 "One of two things you must do; you must either receive Him or reject Him.
 You receive Him here and He will receive you there; you reject Him here and He will reject you there."

 “If you want favor with both God and man, and a reputation for good judgment and common sense, then trust the Lord completely; don't ever trust yourself.
 In everything you do, put God first, and he will direct you and crown your efforts with success.”

 God will. . .the Scripture doesn’t say. . . “might, could or should”. . .the Scripture says that when you put God first. . .He WILL direct you and crown YOUR efforts with success.

 Psalm 90:17 in the New Living Translation says:

 “And may the Lord our God show us his approval and make our efforts successful.
 Yes, make our efforts successful!”

-When we put God first. . .never doubting His word or His promises. . .He will show His approval of our faithfulness by making our efforts. . .the things we put our hands to . . . successful.
+When we put God first. . .not doubting His word or His promises. . .He will show His approval of our faithfulness by making our efforts. . .the things we put our hands to . . . successful.

 Putting God first. . .means not doubting His promises.
 If you’re facing what appears in the natural to be dire economic circumstances, have faith . . . put God first.

 Putting God first. . . means that regardless of job status. . .God will come through for you even when things appear to be hopeless.
 Read the story of Joseph for encouragement.